What is an Alcohol Problem?

 There are many people that can have an occasion drink and be ok with stopping after one or two while unwinding after a long day or attending a social event.
 There are, however, a larger majority of people that are unable to drink in moderation and cannot stop after a few.

 Excess drinking can lead to problems in one’s life when it comes to relationships, work, and sometimes even legal issues.
-Over drinking can cause a person to have bad judgment and increases the chance for dangerous behavior, such as driving, which could potentially hurt or kill someone…. or have you end up in a Toronto drug rehab centre.
+Over drinking can cause a person to have bad judgment and increases the chance for dangerous behavior, such as driving, which could potentially hurt or kill someone…. or have you end up at a rehab.

 What Are the Warning Signs of an Alcohol Problem?

 If you or someone you care about is showing some of the following signs, there may be an alcohol problem.

 - Not being able to drink in moderation, or unable to stop at all

 - Needing more alcohol than previous to reach same level of effect

 - Spending more time than usual when recovering from drinking